-This release of Corda Enterprise extends the Corda (open source) 4 release with new mission critical enterprise capabilities to include support for HSM (hardware security module) signing devices and improved high availability deployment configurations for Enterprise customers using DMZ environments.
+This release extends Corda Enterprise 4 with additional support for Futurex HSM (hardware security module) signing devices, and improved security for HTTPS proxy configurations.

-Corda Enterprise 4.0 is operationally compatible with Corda (open source) 4.x and 3.x, and Corda Enterprise 3.x, while providing enterprise-grade features and performance.
+Corda Enterprise 4.1 is operationally compatible with Corda (open source) 4.x and 3.x, and Corda Enterprise 4.0 and 3.x, while providing enterprise-grade features and performance.

 The compatibility and interoperability assurances apply to nodes running at the latest patch level for any given integer version.
-For example, at the time of writing, the Corda Enterprise 4.0 interoperability and compatibility assurance is with respect to Corda 3.4, Corda Enterprise 3.3 and Corda 4.0.
+For example, at the time of writing, the Corda Enterprise 4.1 interoperability and compatibility assurance is with respect to Corda 3.4, Corda Enterprise 3.3, Corda 4.1 and Corda Enterprise 4.0.

 Key new features and components¶

 Support for node legal identity keys in Futurex Excrypt SSP9000 hardware security modules providing clients with increased security.
 HSMs are standard in many enterprise organizations to store and safeguard cryptographic keys in tamper-proof hardware.

 See Futurex HSM support for more information.

 Corda allows a node to use an HTTPS proxy when communicating with the Identity Manager (previously known as Doorman) and Network Map.
 This release improves security by adding username/password authentication configuration support for these proxies.
 Note: this security capability is already present for Corda Firewall SOCKS proxies.

 - Database schema generation fix and documentation clarifications: Corda Enterprise 4.1 should use the runMigration flag when running against non-H2 databases and the initialiseSchema flag when running against an H2 database.
 See Database properties.